lys1335/selene/README.md

 ## Agent-First, Not Button-First

 Every UI action is also an agent action — step in anywhere or let it run end-to-end.
 99% of this codebase was written by Selene agents.
+You may think how Selene came to exist then?
+Boom.
+Your mind, exploded.

 ## Why We Built It